PrestaShop/prestashop-flashlight/examples/develop-prestashop/README.md

 # Example: develop prestashop

-Flashlight can help you bootstraping an environment to perform live development of PrestaShop itself.
-We hope the tool to help your contribution, with a fast and switchable environment!
+Flashlight can help you bootstrap an environment to perform live development of PrestaShop itself.
+We hope the tool to help your contribution, with a fast and flexible environment!

 ## Test the example